santisoler/santisoler.github.io/_pages/about.md

 de San Juan][unsj] in the [Instituto Geofísico Sismológico Volponi][igsv], with the support of scholarship provided by [CONICET].

+I'm currently teaching Statistical Mechanics and Physics for Astronomy and Geophysics at the [Facultad de Ciencias Exactas, Físicas y Naturales][fcefn], [UNSJ][unsj].

-I'm a longtime GNU/Linux user, mainly of the [Debian] distribution, and a Software Libre supporter.
+Longtime GNU/Linux user, mainly of the [Debian] distribution, and a Software Libre supporter.
 If you haven't ever heard of Software Libre or don't precisely know what it is, I encourage you to read the